marwan1265/Astra/README.md

 ## Overview

 The **Secretary Agent** is a personal assistant designed for a single user, accessible via **Telegram**.
-It's built with **LangGraph** (from LangChain) and powered by **Google's Gemini 2.5 Pro** to understand and process your requests (though any LLM with agentic capabilites can be used in it's place with some modification).
+It's built with **LangGraph** and powered by **Google's Gemini 2.5 Pro** to understand and process your requests (though any LLM with agentic capabilites can be used in it's place with some modification).
 The agent can connect to your **Google Calendar** to help you manage your schedule, all through a simple and conversational interface.

 This project is designed to be a stateful, single-user assistant that remembers your conversation history for a more natural interaction.
 It's an excellent foundation for building a more comprehensive personal AI secretary.